 What is Leukoplakia or White Patches in the Mouth?

-Leukoplakia is a condition in which thickened white patches form on the gums, the inside of the cheeks, the base of the mouth, and sometimes the tongue.
+Leukoplakia is a condition in which thickened white patches form on the face,gums, the inside of the cheeks, the base of the mouth, and sometimes the tongue.
 These patches cannot be easily removed.
 The cause of leukoplakia is unknown, but tobacco, whether smoked, wet, or chewed, is considered to be the main culprit in its development.

-Leukoplakia is not usually dangerous but can sometimes be serious.
+Leukoplakia is not usually dangerous but can sometimes be severe.
 Although most leukoplakia patches are benign, a small percentage show early signs of cancer, and many mouth cancers occur near areas of leukoplakia.
 For that reason, it is best to see your dentist if you have unusual and persistent changes in your mouth.

-What are the Types of Leukoplakia?
+What are the Types of White Patches in the Mouth?

 There are two main types of leukoplakia:

-A thin, mostly white, uniform-colored spot that may have a smooth, wrinkled, or striated surface, which is uniform throughout.
+- Homogeneous: A thin, mostly white, uniform-colored spot that may have a smooth, wrinkled, or striated surface, which is uniform throughout.

-Mainly a white and red patch, irregular, that may be flat, nodular (bumpy), or warty (raised).
+- Non-homogeneous : Mainly a white and red patch, irregular, that may be flat, nodular (bumpy), or warty (raised).
 Additional subclassifications, such as ulcerated and nodular (mottled), can also be made.
 These classifications can help predict the likelihood of a patch becoming cancerous.

-What are The Causes of Leukoplakia?
+Get A Second OpinionWhat are The Causes of Leukoplakia?

-Mainly white and red patches, irregular, may be flat, nodular (bumpy), or warty (raised).
-Additional subclassifications, such as ulcerated and nodular (mottled), can also be made.
-These can help predict the likelihood of a patch becoming cancerous.
 Damage to the mouth can result from cheek chewing, excessive tooth brushing, trauma, or dentures that don't fit properly.
 Both of these can cause inflammation, redness, and probably white patches in the mouth.
-White patches in the mouth can also result from underlying conditions, such as cancer and gum disease.

-• Injury to the inside of the cheek, such as from biting,
+- Injury to the inside of the cheek, such as from biting,

-• Uneven and rough teeth,
+- Uneven and rough teeth,

-• Dentures (especially if they don't fit properly),
+- Dentures (especially if they don't fit properly),

-• Inflammatory conditions of the body, and
+- Inflammatory conditions of the body, and

-• Prolonged alcohol use can all contribute to these symptoms.
+- Prolonged alcohol use can all contribute to these symptoms.

 What is Hairy Leukoplakia?

-Epstein-Barr virus (EBV) is the leading cause of hairy leukoplakia.
-Once you contract this virus, it remains in your body permanently.
 EBV is usually inactive.
 However, it can cause patches of hairy leukoplakia to develop at any time.
 Flare-ups are more common in people with HIV or other immune problems.

-• Some common causes of white spots in the mouth include:
+- Some common causes of white spots in the mouth include:

-• Alcohol consumption (prolonged use),
+- Alcohol consumption (prolonged use)

-• Chewing the inside of the cheeks,and
+- Chewing the inside of the cheeks

-• Dental appliances.
+- Dental appliances.

 What are The Risk Factors for Leukoplakia?